 Johnson Heritage Post Art Gallery

 The first log Johnson’s Trading Post was consumed by fire in 1926.
 The temporary replacement building was used for a variety of retail purposes including the sales of Anna’s artworks for six decades.
-After ‘much time, that building was no longer used and became dilapidated - and was torn down.
-In 1989 Lloyd K. Johnson made his gift to the Cook County Historical Society with the stipulation that a new log building be built to closely resemble the original trading post and that his mother’s paintings be permanently displayed in one wing.
+Over time, that building was no longer used and became dilapidated - and was torn down.
+In 1989, Lloyd K. Johnson made his gift to the Cook County Historical Society with the stipulation that a new log building be built to closely resemble the original trading post and that his mother’s paintings be permanently displayed in one wing.
 His generosity, along with his desire to honor his mother (Anna C. Johnson) as a symbol of all area pioneers, has resulted in the present building.
 Lloyd K. Johnson passed away in 2006.

 In addition to the permanent collection of the Anna Johnson paintings, the gallery seeks to promote public awareness of the cultural heritage of the arts in Cook County and the North Shore through high quality exhibits of the work of artists and artisans past and present.

 The Johnson Heritage Post Art Gallery’s west wing is dedicated to the original artwork of Anna C. Johnson, mother of the donor of the Gallery, Lloyd K. Johnson.
 The permanent exhibit is a lasting testimony to her leadership in the arts.
 Anna typified the strength of early 20th century women pioneers and she gave this raw frontier her influence as an art teacher.
 Later she operated a popular gift shop in the original log trading post which was on the current site of the Art Gallery.
 Her gift shop featured her paintings and etchings as well as her ceramics and stained glass.
 Anna Johnson produced and sold many delicately painted ceramic and china items, fired in her own kiln.
 At least one of her Tiffany-style lamps is still in use.